 (6) For subsection (3)(c)(ii), a person is not remunerated for providing care and support to the patient although the person receives a carer payment or other benefit from the Commonwealth or a State or Territory for providing home care for the patient.

+(6A) The person responsible for the patient cannot make a treatment decision in respect of the performance of an abortion on the patient.

 (7) The person responsible for the patient cannot consent to the sterilisation of the patient.

 (8) When making a treatment decision for the patient, the person responsible for the patient must act according to the person’s opinion of the best interests of the patient.